 The style I’m known for is the result of many trials and tribulations of trying a look, going out in the world and getting a reaction – sometimes positive, sometimes not.
 But I always came home, learned some more, reengineered the look, and went right back out into the world.

-can i buy aciclovir over the counter uk I started experimenting at an early age.
+I started experimenting at an early age.
 I was an old movies fan so that’s the source of a lot of my sartorial prowess.
 I’d sit at home and watch the Million Dollar Movie on television and want to dress like the cool guys on screen.
 All styles inspired me – from Fred Astaire and James Cagney to Ronald Coleman and Humphrey Bogart.